marklailai/github.io/freqT/freqTrade_part4.md

-# Episode 4: Writing Your First Custom Strategy in Freqtrade
+# Part 4: Writing Your First Custom Strategy in Freqtrade

 Welcome to Episode 4!
 Now that you’ve successfully run backtests using the built-in strategy, it’s time to write your **own custom strategy** using Python.